Scott Stahl of Emery said he chose farming as a profession because it provides an opportunity to work with his family.

 Stahl is a graduate of Bridgewater High School and Northwestern College in Orange City, Iowa, where he earned a degree in business finance and agribusiness.
 He said the most important issue facing today’s corn farmers is maintaining positive margins in an increasingly competitive global supply-and-demand market.

 Stahl is a member of the Syngenta Agri-Edge Advisory Board, attended the Farm Credit Young and Beginning Farmer Conference, is a Pioneer Next Generation Producer and serves on the Northwestern College AgriBusiness Department advisory board.
 He also serves on his church board, is an Awana leader, and is a member of the Bridgewater-Emery School Foundation Board.

-He and his wife, Amanda, have three sons: Landon, 6; James, 4; and Harrison, 15 months.
+He and his wife, Amanda, have five children: Landon, James, Harrison and twins Camden and Caroline.
 He likes to spend his spare time with his family, reading and golfing.